About This Chapter

 Types & Influence of Mass Communication & Media - Chapter Summary

-- Sources of American media
+- Identify sources and types of American media

-- State-controlled media vs. private media
+- Compare state-controlled media vs. private media

-- The rules of media
+- Summarize rules governing the media

-- Broadcasting vs. programming
+- Contrast broadcasting vs. programming

 1. What Is Mass Communication? - Definition & Theories